-A lump inside your mouth or in the neck
+A lump inside your mouth or on your neck

 Areas that bleed

-Based on the results of these tests, your doctor decides whether to do a biopsy to look for cancer.
+Based on the results, your healthcare provider may decide you need a biopsy to look for cancer.

-These are three ways to take a biopsy to check for oral cancer:
+These are 3 ways to take a biopsy to check for oral cancer:

 Exfoliative cytology.
-Your doctor may scrape some cells from the suspicious lesion and put them on a slide.
+Your healthcare provider may scrape some cells from the suspicious area and put them on a slide.
 This can be done in a doctor's office.

 Incisional biopsy.
-Your doctor may cut out a small sample of tissue.
-If the suspicious area is easy to reach, your doctor can numb your mouth and do this in his office.
+Your healthcare provider may cut out a small sample of tissue.
+If the suspicious area is easy to reach, he or she can numb your mouth and do this in the office.
 If the area is deeper in the mouth or throat, this is done in a hospital.
 This is the most common biopsy done to test for oral cancer.

 Fine-needle aspiration.
-Your doctor may have noticed a lump in your neck.
-If so, he or she uses a thin, hollow needle to remove a small sample of tissue.
-This can be done in a doctor's office.
+For a lump in your neck, your healthcare provider may use a thin, hollow needle to remove a small sample of tissue.
+This can be done in the office.

 Once the biopsy is done, a pathologist looks at the tissue under a microscope to check for cancer cells.
 The samples are also tested to see if they contain a virus called HPV.